-When serving, always remember to sprinkle some chaat masala and lemon juice on the tandoori mushrooms.
-You can also keep the chaat masala and lemon slices in separate bowls, so that the rest of the folks add these as much they want.
+Remember to sprinkle some chaat masala and drizzle some lemon juice on the Mushroom Tikka before serving.
+It perks up the flavors all the more.
+What you can also do is serve the chaat masala and lemon wedges in separate bowls, so that a person can add as much as they want.

 - 200 to 250 grams button mushrooms

-- ½ tablespoon ginger-garlic paste or crushed ginger-garlic or approx ½ inch ginger + 3-4 garlic crushed in a mortar and pestle
+- ½ tablespoon Ginger Garlic Paste or crushed ginger-garlic or about ½ to 1 inch ginger + 3 to 4 small to medium garlic cloves crushed in a mortar and pestle

-- ¼ or ½ teaspoon red chili powder – ½ teaspoon red chili powder made the tikka a bit hot
+- ¼ or ½ teaspoon red chili powder – ½ teaspoon red chili powder can make the tikka a bit hot

-- 3 to 4 tablespoon besan (gram flour or chickpea flour)
+- 3 to 4 tablespoon gram flour (besan), can swap with chickpea flour instead

 - 1 tablespoon oil – to be used only if grilling or baking the mushrooms in the oven

-- regular salt or black salt or rock salt – as required
+- salt or black salt or edible rock salt – as required

-- few drops of lemon juice as required and lemon wedges to be served
+- few drops lemon juice or add as required and lemon wedges to be served

 - Rinse the mushrooms well in water.
 Drain and wipe them dry.